 In short, Jesus is telling this woman that she is not worthy because she is not a Jew and therefore closer to a dog than a human being.
 When, begging, she points out that dogs are sometimes allowed to eat the crap that falls off the table, Jesus is pleased that this woman is willing to admit that she is no more than a dog worthy of crumbs.
 This admission strokes Jesus’ ego and, presto, the daughter is cured.

 This isn’t a good man.
 The Jesus we see here is a racist and a proud one at that.
 By his own admission, he’s here for the Jews and only the Jews.
 People of other races and backgrounds are not welcome.
 In the case of Canaanites such as this woman, Jesus sees them as dogs.
 Not exactly what you’d call a moral human being and certainly not a good role model.

 Hey!
-You're still here.
+You’re still here.
 Cool!
 Feel free to comment if the mood takes you.
-Also, add me to your circles or friend list if you haven't already done so, and oh yeah, if you're on Twitter, follow me there.
-Also, make sure you sign up for the mailing list over here so that you're always on top of what you want to be on top of.
+Also, add me to your various social media follow and/or friends lists.
+If you’re on Twitter, follow me there.
+Also, make sure you sign up for the mailing list over here so that you’re always on top of what you want to be on top of.
 You know what I mean, right?